Prashi-Devops/nodes/README.md

 * The component must provide at the root level of the component zip package a file named `/CHANGELOG.md`.
 * Ensure to include the most recent version of the integration-deploy-utilities into the `/CHANGELOG.md`.

-# Changes made in integration-deploy-utilities
+# Changes made in realease-utility-package.sh

 The Integration Deploy Utilities package is a common package used for deploying all APIs.
 This release package is not always required to be rebuilt - the deployment coordinator should be aware of changes which would require these steps to be performed.